Maurice Crum Sr.: Professional career

 Crum signed with the Tampa Bay Buccaneers after going undrafted in the 1991 NFL draft.
 He was also selected by the Milwaukee Brewers in the 39th round, with the 1,014th overall pick, of the 1991 Major League Baseball draft.
 He was later released by the Buccaneers and signed to the team's practice squad.

 Crum was signed by the Dallas Cowboys in 1992 and allocated to the World League of American Football to play for the Orlando Thunder.
 He was later released by the Cowboys in 1992.

 Crum dressed in all 18 games for the Saskatchewan Roughriders of the Canadian Football League in 1993, recording 80 defensive tackles, seven special teams tackles, one sack, one interception, and one fumble recovery that he returned 65 yards.

-Crum played in seven games for the Orlando Predators of the Arena Football League (AFL) in 1995, totaling 21 solo tackles, three assissted tackles, one sack, one fumble recovery, two pass breakups, one blocked kick, and one interception that he returned one yard for a touchdown.
+Crum played in seven games for the Orlando Predators of the Arena Football League (AFL) in 1995, totaling 21 solo tackles, three assisted tackles, one sack, one fumble recovery, two pass breakups, one blocked kick, and one interception that he returned one yard for a touchdown.
 He also rushed three times for nine yards.
 Crum was a fullback/linebacker during his time in the AFL as the league played under ironman rules.